Ry-ot/Ryot/crates/ryot_pathfinder/README.md

 - **Extensible Architecture**: Designed to be flexible, allowing developers to extend and customize pathfinding logic to fit specific game requirements.

-## Features

-This crate includes an optional feature, `ryot_tiled`, which integrates with the [Ryot Tiled][ryot_tiled] crate to support tiled-2D specific pathfinding systems.
-This feature extends the pathfinding capabilities to work seamlessly with tiled maps, adding valuable functionality for games using tile-based layouts.

 ## Basic Setup

-Before setting up the pathfinder, lets understand the two core concepts of the pathfinder: `Pathable<P>` and `Navigable<N>`.
+Before setting up the pathfinder, lets understand the core concepts of the pathfinder: `Point`, `Pathable<P>` and `Navigable<N>`.

+### Point

+The Point trait represents a position in the world.
+It's a core concept of the Ryot ecosystem, that allows you to integrate your own world representation with Ryot and its spatial algorithms.

 ### Pathable

 The Pathable trait represents the position in the world.
 It's used to calculate the path between two points.
-The trait requires the implementation of the `generate` method, which returns a pathable position based on (x, y, z), a coordinates method that returns the coordinates of the pathable position, and a path_to method that calculates the path to another pathable position.
+Pathable extends Point and provides an interface to calculate the path between two Points in space.

 ### Navigable